What is Reiki?

 We tell a wonderful, long story about Reiki in our classes, but for now we’ll keep it simple.

-In the early 1900s, a Japanese scholar, Mikao Usui, longed to understand hands-on healing.
-He studied, prayed, and meditated until he uncovered the basics of a healing practice that taps into the flow of the universal life energy of Reiki.
+In the early 1900s, a Japanese scholar, Mikao Usui, had an awakening experience that led him to create a spiritual healing practice.
+Through study, prayer, and meditation he he was able to tap into the flow of the universal life energy, Reiki.
 His practice became known as Usui Shiki Ryoho, translated as the Usui System of Reiki Healing.

 After Usui died, his student and successor, Chujiro Hayashi, established a Reiki clinic in Tokyo where Mrs. Hawayo Takata of Hawaii became a patient and, later, his student.
 She brought Reiki to the U.S. in the 1930s.
 At the time of Hayashi’s death, he designated Mrs. Takata as his successor.

 Mrs. Takata nourished the practice of Reiki for more than forty years, teaching first in the Japanese communities of Hawaii and the West Coast, then spreading to the wider population.
 In the 1970s, she began to train other teachers who could share the gift of Reiki, including her granddaughter, Phyllis Lei Furumoto.
 When Mrs. Takata died in 1980, she passed the leadership of Usui Shiki Ryoho to Phyllis.

 Paul and Susan both learned First and Second Degree Reiki from Mrs. Takata, and she initiated Paul as a Reiki Master.
 Susan received her Reiki Master training from Phyllis Furumoto.

 Today, millions of people on every continent practice Reiki with their families and friends.
 It would be our pleasure to share this practice with you.

 To learn more, read about Reiki treatment and Reiki classes, or have a treatment at the Reiki Clinic.